Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="checkbox-glossary">Checkbox</h3>

-The "Scaling options" checkbox is used to choose whether to group clusters or to zoom.
+The "Scaling options" checkbox is used to choose whether to group clusters, to zoom, or both.
 It is placed in the right top corner of the graph area.
 See the Figure 6 below for more detail.

 <p align="center">
     <img src="img/scaling_options.png" alt="scaling-options" title="Scaling options" width="200"/><br/>